MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-ediscovery/Get-CaseHoldPolicy.md

 ```

 ### -DistributionDetail
-Retrieve detailed policy distribution information on the case hold policy.
+The DistributionDetail switch returns detailed policy distribution information on the case hold policy.
+You don't need to specify a value with this switch.

-Without this parameter, there will be no information about the current deployment status and the DistributionStatus property will only show as "Pending".
+If you don't use this switch, the command won't return information about the current deployment status, and the DistributionStatus property will only show as "Pending".

 The following properties are affected by this switch: